Vulcan Minerals (CVE:VUL) Shares Down 15% – Here’s What Happened

-Vulcan Minerals Inc. (CVE:VUL – Get Free Report)’s share price was down 15% on Monday .
+Vulcan Minerals Inc. (CVE:VUL – Get Free Report) dropped 15% on Tuesday .
 The stock traded as low as C$0.08 and last traded at C$0.09.
-Approximately 355,720 shares traded hands during trading, an increase of 508% from the average daily volume of 58,553 shares.
+Approximately 355,720 shares changed hands during trading, an increase of 508% from the average daily volume of 58,553 shares.
 The stock had previously closed at C$0.10.

 Vulcan Minerals Company Profile